- A certain amount of stress is a normal part of life. You can use some simple techniques and strategies to help you cope.

 - frequent urination

-In addition to physical symptoms, stress and anxiety can cause mental or emotional ones, including:
+In addition to physical symptoms, stress and anxiety can cause mental or emotional ones.
+These can include:

 - feelings of impending doom